pioz/manifestly/README.md

 ### Touch icons

 Some mobile browsers allow users to bookmark the web page to their home screen.
-Manifestify support:
+Manifestly support:

 - Apple / Safari
 - Opera Coast